 Arizona infant exposed to salmonella in snake food from Florida Distributor - six-figure settlement:

 Learn more about this significant electrocution case.

 Confidential Settlement reached after 1 week of trial in student wrongful death case involving School Bus (March 2013)

-After a 5 day trial a jury rejected the argument and awarded damages of approximately $50,000 and judgement was entered totalling $105,000.
+After a 5 day trial, a jury rejected the argument and awarded damages of approximately $50,000 and judgment was entered totaling $105,000.

 Defective Handicap Ramp Lawsuit Settlement ($275,000 plus installation of a new ADA compliant ramp) (2012)

 Confidential Settlement - Defective Concrete Transporter Equipment - Wrongful Death of Worker Lawsuit (2012)